Laporteusedegateaux/Snowtrack-Vtuber-App/docs/README.md

 - load avatars straight from blender with an integrated setup
 - load decor and props straight from file, and edit them directly without conversion to another format
 - more tracking options like webcam, kinect and mediapipe
+- support for moving around your environment
+- have settings that pop up in another window
 - the possibility to run the app on another computer to avoid slurping graphical power from your streaming pc
 - Live2D support
 - PNGtuber support